-Over the last 40 years, Amoena has focused on supporting women worldwide.
+Since our founding in 1975, Amoena has focused on supporting women worldwide.
 As the industry leader, we combine technology with supreme comfort to offer an extensive range of bras, swimwear and breast symmetry products that address the needs of every woman.
 Our path to global leadership began with the vision and determination of one man – Cornelius Rechenberg.
 His passion also elevated the standards of the entire breast care industry.

 Amoena’s Early Years